 To help you hire strategically, we created an eBook that provides a comprehensive guide to hiring assessments.
 In this guide you’ll learn about the types of assessments, how they are developed to measure future performance, and how to best include them as part of a positive candidate experience.
-Click here to download the What, Why, and When of Assessments.
+Get your free EBook: The What, Why, and When of Assessments.

 Mission impossible?
 The paradoxes of stretch goal setting.
 Management Learning.
 August, 2016.

 The Stretch Goal Paradox.
 Harvard Business Review.
 January-February, 2017.

 Outperforming whom?
 A multilevel study of performance-prove goal orientation, performance, and the moderating role of shared team identification.
 Journal of Applied Psychology.
 November, 2015.

 Positive Organizational Behavior in the Workplace: The impact of hope, optimism, and resilience.
 Journal of Management.
 October, 2007.